-2 Conduct training at least once per permit term Not Due Yet 2 Maintain IDDE standard operating procedures in effect annually Goal Met; IDDE procedures have been developed and are currently being implemented.
-2 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
-3 Review construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with local regulations Goal Met; 2 applicable construction sites during the reporting period that were reviewed and approved.
-3 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
-3 Inspect 50% of applicable construction sites per year, or a minimum of 20 inspections Goal Met; 100% of the applicable sites were inspected during the reporting period. (a total of 63 inspections were performed during the reporting period) 3 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
+2 Conduct training for at least 80%of the MS4 field staff employees once per permit term Goal Met; employee training was conducted for at least 80% of the MS4 field staff during the current permit term.
+2 Annually conduct 1 review of the standard operating procedures and perform any necessary updates Goal Met; Annual review of standard operating procedures was conducted on 3/18/2024.
+2 Develop/maintain on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
+3 Review 100% of construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with local Goal Met; the permittee had 17 applicable construction sites during the reporting period that were reviewed and approved.
+3 Annually conduct 1 review of the standard operating procedures and perform any necessary updates Goal Met; annual review of standard operating procedures was conducted on 3/18/2024.
+3 Inspect 50% of applicable construction sites per year, or a minimum of 20 inspections Goal Met; 100% of the applicable sites were inspected during the reporting period. (a total of 67 inspections were performed during the reporting period)

-3 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
-3 Conduct training at least once per permit term Not Due Yet 4 Review development plans for the inclusion of post construction controls annually Goal Met; 0 development plans were submitted for review within the urbanized area.
+3 3 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
+3 Develop/maintain on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
+3 Conduct training for at least 80%of the MS4 field staff employees once per permit term Goal Met; employee training was conducted for at least 80% of the MS4 field staff during the current permit term.
+4 Annually review 100% of the submitted development plans for the inclusion of post construction controls Goal Met; 0 development plans were submitted for review within the urbanized area.
 4 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
-4 Inspect permittee owned permanent structural controls at least once per permit term Not Due Yet 4 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
-5 Maintain an inventory of facilities and stormwater controls that the permittee owns and operates within the urbanized area annually Goal Met; MS4 facility inventory has been developed 5 Conduct at least one employee training session per permit term Not Due Yet
+4 Inspect 100% of permittee owned permanent structural controls at least once per permit term Goal Met; the permittee does not own any permanent structural controls within the urbanized area.
+4 Annually conduct 1 review of the standard operating procedures and perform any necessary updates Goal Met; annual review of standard operating procedures was conducted on 3/18/2024.